 In many cases a landlord may be able to improve their financial return on their cell tower lease due to the need for additional space, or at least be able to modify and improve some of the language or terms in their existing cell tower leases pertaining to tax assessments, etc. that can be improved due to current market needs.

 In many instances carriers will simply send out a letter informing you of the LTE upgrade or send you a letter of intent notifying you of this issue and ask you to execute the document.
 Please do not sign anything put in front of you relating to any sort of LTE upgrade amendment or cell site lease upgrade without first receiving the review and approval of a cellular leasing industry expert.

 Now that the T-Mobile / AT&T merger is off the table, T-Mobile needs to aggressively pursue building out a 4G network to compete.
-Additionally, in 2012 we expect AT&T and Verizon Wireless will be performing large-scale LTE upgrades to their networks with Sprint to follow suit later in 2012 and beyond.
-We encourage wireless landlords to contact us here at Airwave Management toll-free at 888-313-9750 if you have any questions about having your cell site lease amendments or LTE Upgrade Lease Amendment reviewed or negotiated.
+Additionally, in 2017 we expect AT&T and Verizon Wireless will be performing large-scale expansions and 5G LTE upgrades (5th Generation) to their networks with Sprint to follow suit later in 2017-2018 and beyond.
+We encourage wireless landlords to contact us here at Tower Genius toll-free at 888-313-9750 if you have any questions about having your cell site lease amendments or LTE Upgrade Lease Amendment reviewed or negotiated.

 Tower Genius is and independent telecommunications consulting company and is neither an agent nor contractor and is not affiliated with AT&T, Verizon Wireless, Sprint or any other cellular carrier providing Long Term Evolution 4G LTE upgrades.
 We are the leaders in providing wireless landlords and property owners LTE upgrade lease amendment review and negotiation services in all major USA and Canadian wireless markets.